 All of these glasses vary in appearance (some more so after firing), transparency, sheen, texture, cost and availability.

 Often, I use a variety of glass accessories to decorate my piece.
 These consist of glass dots, decals, noodles, stringers, frits and other embellishments.
 Sometimes, I decorate my finished pieces with beads, charms and other decorative accessories.
 I also, at times, combine clay and glass to create the completed piece.

-The outcome of a piece depends on the type of firing, glass choices and design.
+The outcome of a piece depends mostly on the type of firing, glass and glaze choices and design.